awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 1. Modify the user data as needed, and then choose **Save**\.

 1. Restart the instance\.
-The new user data is visible on your instance after you restart it; however, user data scripts are not executed\.
+The new user data is visible on your instance after you restart it; however, user data scripts are not run\.

 ------
 #### [ Old console ]